redis/redis-doc/docs/manual/pubsub.md

 message.
 The commands that are allowed in the context of a subscribed client are `SUBSCRIBE`, `SSUBSCRIBE`, `SUNSUBSCRIBE`, `PSUBSCRIBE`, `UNSUBSCRIBE`, `PUNSUBSCRIBE`, `PING`, `RESET`, and `QUIT`.

-Please note that `redis-cli` will not accept any commands once in subscribed mode and can only quit the mode with `Ctrl-C`.
+Please note that when using `redis-cli`, in subscribed mode commands such as `UNSUBSCRIBE` and `PUNSUBSCRIBE` cannot be used because `redis-cli` will not accept any commands and can only quit the mode with `Ctrl-C`.

 ## Format of pushed messages